 - A. Describe the source(s) of funding for this proposal.
 Is the source of recurring revenue local taxes or grants?
 Funding sources in this proposal come from the General Fund and charge backs to each department.
-Now that Fleet is monitoring and dispersing funds for the purchase of parts, there has been a tremendous savings to the general fund.
-As of 3/1/18, we have saved \$418,717 to the following line items under Fleet 520400, 520500, 530850 & 530900.
+Now that Fleet is monitoring and dispersing funds for the purchase of parts, there has been a tremendous savings to the General Fund.
+As of March 2018 we have saved \$418,717 to the following line items under Fleet 520400, 520500, 530850 and 530900.
 This does not include the savings to each business unit that has a 520400 line item that we also monitor. - B. Are any new costs other than inflation included in this proposal?
 Yes, this year we want to upgrade our education and certifications. - C. Do you expect an increase in expenditures?
 Why, or why not?
 Yes, Fleet has grown and now oversees Auto Parts. - D. Provide Line Item Detail and justification for the following accounts: Vehicles, In State/Out of State Travel, Employee Training, Equipment & Machinery, Furniture & Fixtures, Data Processing, Contracts.
-In/Out of state Travel - - Joe and Antoinette to attend GFX Government Fleet Expo & conference June 3-8, 2018 in San Diego, CA. - Registration Cost is \$795 each plus flights \$550 and rooms \$3,390
+In/Out of state Travel - - Two employees to attend GFX Government Fleet Expo & Conference held in June 2019 in San Diego, CA. - Registration Cost is \$795 each, plus flights \$550 and rooms \$3,390

-- Joe to get certified in Petro Fuel for the fuel station \$295 - Antoinette Chavez and Will Varela to attend (Making the Transition from Staff to Supervisor 1 day seminar) the cost is \$199 each - Public speaking classes for Antoinette Chavez cost \$595 - Welding course for Ben Blea cost \$500 - ASE certifications for eight mechanics at \$500 each
+- Fleet Supervisor to get certified in Petro Fuel for the fuel station \$295 - Two employees to attend "Making the Transition from Staff to Supervisor" one-day seminar at a cost of \$199 each - Public speaking classes at a cost of \$595 - Welding course at a cost of \$500 - ASE certifications for eight mechanics at a cost of \$500 each